VLDRospuskov/epamejc2020/README.md

 ## [Threads]

 <dl>
- <dt>-Create a simulation of ATMs process.
+ <dt>-Create a simulation of ATMs processes.
 There are several ATMs.
 Each has own bank account.
 And there is Central Storage(reserve).
          When ATM don`t have enough cash in it, it take some cash from reserve.
 If ATM has a lot of cash, it put cash to resreve.
          Several users perform operations with this ATMs. (deposit, withdraw, check balace).</dt>
 </dl>